-These courses provide ISM students with a technical understanding of the plan-source-make-deliver-return functions of supply management as well as methods of continuous improvement.
+These courses provide integrated supply management students with a technical understanding of the plan-source-make-deliver-return functions of supply management as well as methods of continuous improvement.

 Note: The WMU online catalog is the governing guide for course offerings and descriptions.
-If you have any questions about courses or your curriculum, please contact the ISM advisor.
+If you have any questions about courses or your curriculum, please contact the integrated supply management advisor.

-MGMT 3200 ERP System Management: Through a hands-on Enterprise Requirements Planning (ERP) software configuration project, students learn how information technology can help a firm manage its business processes.
+MGMT 3200 Managing ERP Systems: Through a hands-on Enterprise Requirements Planning (ERP) software configuration project, students learn how information technology can help a firm manage its business processes.
 Management issues associated with implementing and managing ERP systems, such as project management, configuration control, training, system testing and change management, will also be explored.

 MGMT 4640 Production Management and Control: Quantitative and computer-based methods of planning and controlling operations in manufacturing are explored.
 Topics covered in depth include forecasting, production planning and inventory control.
 The course employs a problem-based approach using in-class problems, spreadsheet analysis, enterprise system applications and simulations.